 Average Temperature in July – 82° high / 64° low

 These are extremes; one city gets very hot in the summer and the other gets very cold in the winter.
 But it illustrates the point above perfectly.
 The temperature difference in the winter in Austin is 14-34 degrees and in the summer it’s 1-21 degrees.
-In Minneapolis the temperature difference is 53-69 degrees in the winter and 0-7 degrees in the summer.
-It’s possible in Minneapolis to go without air conditioning all together.
+In Minneapolis, the temperature difference is 53-69 degrees in the winter and 0-7 degrees in the summer.
+It’s possible in Minneapolis to go without air conditioning altogether.
 The same holds true for other areas up north and parts of southern California.
-However, most all regions need heat for at least part of the winter.
+However, most regions need heat for at least part of the winter.

 If the trend continues the cost of heating homes will go down while the cost to cool homes will increasingly climb.

 The Second Factor That Makes Heating More Expensive